Thank You For Visiting Sedona Legend-

 flow of capital.
 A time-period appropriately coined the

-In an effort which would make Jack Frye very proud, finally, an
+In an effort which would make Jack Frye very proud-- an official

 adjoining Jack's executive office @ 10 Richards Road (downtown